Welcome to It's Not Just You

 Well hello!
 I’m so glad you’re here.
-You probably have questions.
-Here are some answers, and a few compelling reasons to subscribe.
-See you soon, Susanna
+Here are a few compelling reasons to subscribe.
+See you soon, Susanna.

 What is It’s Not Just You?

 It’s Not Just You is essays, recommendations, advice, weekly delights, and, most importantly, a community of thousands of readers around the world.
 This newsletter was born at TIME magazine, where I was a columnist and executive editor.
 And now I’ll be coming to you from here at Substack.

 I write inspiring and often funny columns about how we connect to something larger than ourselves.
 My Sunday newsletter includes a personal essay or social commentary.
 Usually, it’s a bit of both, like this.
 And I’m particularly intrigued by the psychological and physiological underpinnings of memory, connection, and empathy.

 Once a month I publish a Slightly Wicked Advice column (send your questions here.
 And midweek I share my Weekly Delights email (a roundup of cultural delights and useful advice).
 And readers can join live discussion threads with other brilliant readers.

 Readers describe It’s Not Just You with words like: wry, quirky, beautiful, hope-inducing, witty, and honest.
 (Links to previous editions and more from current subscribers below.
 And I swear they’re not ALL my friends.)

 Here’s how it works: The Sunday essay email will always be free for everyone, and it includes a list of weekly delightful recommendations.
 Paid subscribers will have access to everything, including the Slightly Wicked Advice column (pending questions received) and live reader discussion threads.
 (Everyone will have access to everything for the next month so you can test the waters.)